Monmouth Beach Beginnings …

-From the Gilded Age perspective (19th century rich and gaudy, that is), the true glory years along the Monmouth Beach seashore section ran from approximately 1870 to 1920.
+From the Gilded Age perspective (19th century rich and gaudy, that is), the real glory years along the Monmouth Beach seashore section ran from approximately 1870 to 1920.
 For some 50 years, the very rich and powerful considered the small coastal community to be the prestige equivalent of the Rivera, the Hamptons, and Palm Springs.

 To escape the clamor of Long Branch then, many of the nation’s elite families made their homes just over the border in Monmouth Beach — they stayed usually during the summer.
 Time, tide, and trends ended those days, but many people remained to make the community the great place it is today.

 According to a June 23, 1924 article in the Long Branch Daily Record, Benjamin Harrison, America’s 23rd President, was a regular visitor to Monmouth Beach in the late 1880s when our borough was an exclusive coastal resort.
 Also, a July 1897 New York Times report had President William McKinley scheduled to visit Monmouth Beach that summer as a guest of the Houghtons at the MB Clubhouse Hotel.